mikejohnson51/AOI/paper/paper.md

 # 3. Flexible bounding box queries

-In addition to querying fiat boundaries, `getAOI` allows users to generate unique AOIs through a set of parameters describing a location and bounding box dimensions.
+In addition to querying fiat boundaries, `aoi_ext` allows users to generate unique AOIs through a set of parameters describing a location and bounding box dimensions.
 At a minimum, `getAOI` requires a place name from which the OSM boundary is defined, with a result analogous to `geocode(XXX, bb = T)`(Figure 4A).
 To exert more control over the dimensions of the bounding box, users can specify a height and width (in miles).
 This bounding box is, by default, drawn treating the input location as the centroid (Figure 4B).
 Alternatively a user can specify the relative location of the location to the queried bounding box by selecting between “upperleft”, “lowerleft”, “upperright”, “lowerright” and “center” (Figure 4C).
 Iterations on these calls can include providing a latitude/longitude pair instead of a place name, or setting the units of the bounding box dimensions to kilometers via `km = TRUE`.

 ![](./figures/Figure4.png)